apollo

 unsafe

-ATENOLOL+S AMLODIPINE may cause side effects due to lowering of the blood pressure, such as dizziness or tiredness.
+Atenolol+s Amlodipine may cause side effects due to a reduction in blood pressure, such as dizziness or fatigue.
 If you feel dizzy or tired when taking this medicine, do not drive or use any tools or machines.

 • Safety Warning